ssilver51/GABF/README.md

 | review_overall   	| Overall rating of the beer on a scale from 1-5                          	|

 </center>

+This dataset contains nearly 1.6 million reviews.
+To assist in matching beer names and breweries accross the two datasets, I utilized `python-Levenshtein` to fuzzy-match.

 ## Data Sources
 * https://www.greatamericanbeerfestival.com/the-competition/winners/